livingdocsIO/documentation/reference-docs/editor-configuration/image-source-policy.md

 #### Source Policy

 Different sources for images can be enabled and disabled.
-E.g. it is now possible to disable image uploads by users and only allow e.g to use images from HuGo.
+E.g. it is possible to disable image uploads by users and only allow e.g to use images from HuGo.

+This config can be defined per project and overwritten per contentType.
+(It is also possible to configure it generally in the editor).

 Example config with multiple sources:
 ```js